nana01219/GeoDSR/README.md

 ## Training

 ## Licesnse
-For academic and non-commercial use only.The whole project is under the CC-BY-NC 4.0 license.
+For academic and non-commercial use only.The whole project is under the MIT license.
 See [LICENSE](https://github.com/nana01219/GeoDSR/blob/main/LICENSE)  for additional details.